nishitoberoi14/MovieRecommendationSystem/README.md

 OpenAI.
 (2024, March 9).
 I want to make a data science/ai/ml project on a movie recommendation system.
 Give me some research questions for that?
 [Response to user query].
 OpenAI ChatGPT.

 https://towardsdatascience.com/unsupervised-learning-and-data-clustering-eeecb78b422a

+Note: We were unable to include the TMDB credits dataset, the 25M movies dataset, and the 25M ratings dataset due to their large file sizes.